warwickdatasciencesociety/deep-dive-into-sql/syllabus.md

   - Q: how many total grams from each supplier?
 Need to use left join and fill NULL with 0
   - Q: what is average quality for each supplier?
 Probably want to use right join and replace NULL with 'Unknown'
   - Could also do inner joins if don't care about special cases
+- Introduce joins in MySQL
+- Clean up notation by adding aliases for the two tables
+- Briefly mention that `ON` is extremely flexible and can take any condition that `WHERE` can
+- Tell people they can play around with this but expect to get weird results as the behaviour is not completely intuitive
+- Note that we might obtain null values when joining
+- Find these with `IS NULL` and `IS NOT NULL` (point out it is not `NOT IS NULL`)
+- Handle null values with `COALESCE`

+Further reading:
+- Self/cross joins
+- Natural join and `USING`

 Database: `Carcinogenesis`